Rohanrana2003/React-Recap/Facts.md

 ### JSX is not a part of React.
 React is seperate and JSX is saperate

 ### JSX is not HTML inside JavScript.
 JSX is HTML like structure

+### Passing Props to a component is just like passing arguments to a JavaSrcipt function.